jwarz/data-scientists-tools/intermediate-regression-in-r/readme.md

 Insightful intercept introspection!
 Sometimes fiddling about with how the model formula is specified makes it easier to interpret the coefficients.
-In this version, you can see how each category has its own intercept and slope (just like the 3 separate models had).” \<- “No. The 15 to 30 year age has the lowest intercept, not the lowest slope.” \<- “No. `0.83` is the slope coeffcient for the 0 to 15 year age group, not the intercept.
+In this version, you can see how each category has its own intercept and slope (just like the 3 separate models had).

 ## Making predictions with interactions